Flow-matic/sea-battle/README.md

   * My mentor for support, advice and feedback.
 Thanks dickv_mentor.

-  * [Slack](https://slack.com/) community for answers and help along the way to finishing deadlines for projects.
+  * [Slack](https://slack.com/) community for answers and help along the way to finishing deadlines with projects.

-  *
+  * My wife for putting up with my baby Tantrums when my code didn’t work during my project 3. 😂